bright/new-www/_posts/2020-01-04-using-cognito-with-nest-js.md

 export {handler};
 ```

-In case, you want to check the decoded jwt you can check [this](https://jwt.io/) out.
+In case you want to check the decoded jwt you can check [this](https://jwt.io/) out.
 More about verifying JWT in Cognito User Pool you can find [here.](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html)

 When you want to use the `Authentication Guard`.
 Guards have a single responsibility.
 They determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time.
 This is often referred to as authorization.
 Authorization (and its cousin, authentication, with which it usually collaborates) has typically been handled by middleware in traditional Express applications.
 Middleware is a fine choice for authentication, since things like token validation and attaching properties to the request object are not strongly connected with a particular route context (and its metadata).